Ryant22/discord_pterodactyl_connector_bot/README.md

 ## Usage
 Invite your bot to your Discord server.
 Use the following commands in any channel the bot can read:

+> **Security Note:** Only Discord server administrators can use the bot commands.
+Non-administrators will be denied access for security reasons.

 - `<prefix>start` — Start the server
 - `<prefix>stop` — Stop the server
 - `<prefix>restart` — Restart the server